Suite 904, Building E, Chamtime Plaza, No. 6, Lane 2889, Jinke Road, Pudong New District, Shanghai China 201203

 Mr. Reed was named as a top litigator in 2020 by IAM Patent 1000 – The World's Leading Patent Practitioners.
-He was recognized by The Best Lawyers in America® for Patent Litigation in 2017 and 2018, and for both Patent Litigation and Intellectual Property Litigation in 2019 and 2020.
+He was recognized by The Best Lawyers in America® for both Patent Litigation and Intellectual Property Litigation in 2019, 2020 and 2021, and for Patent Litigation in 2017 and 2018.
 He was recognized as a Colorado “Super Lawyer” for Intellectual Property Litigation in 2019 and 2020, having been previously named a Colorado “Rising Star” six times by Super Lawyers magazine.
-And Mr. Reed was selected by Law Week Colorado to its "Barrister’s Best" list as the "People’s Choice" for Best IP Litigator, having previously been named a "Top Litigator" by Law Week Colorado.
+In 2020, Mr. Reed was selected by Law Week Colorado to its "Barrister’s Best" list as the "People’s Choice" for Best IP Litigator, having previously been named a "Top Litigator" by Law Week Colorado in 2018.

 Mr. Reed also represents foreign parents, often on a pro bono basis, in international child abduction cases under the Hague Convention on the Civil Aspects of International Child Abduction.
 Mr. Reed has served as lead counsel in multiple trials resulting in the successful return of illegally retained children to their home countries.

 Before joining the firm, Mr. Reed completed a federal clerkship with the Honorable Robert C. Jones of the United States District Court for the District of Nevada.

 Prior to joining the legal profession, Mr. Reed worked as a software engineer for one of the nation’s largest technology companies, developing cutting-edge design automation tools for VLSI microprocessor design.
 Mr. Reed also worked as a researcher for the National Institute of Standards and Technology in Boulder, Colorado, conducting research into next-generation wireless standards and measurement techniques.